minin43/TTT-Custom-Roles/CONVARS.md

 ttt_spy_steal_from_respawning                  1       // Whether the spy should steal the identity of their victim even if that player is respawning ttt_spy_flare_gun_loadout                      1       // Whether the spy should have a flare gun given to them when they spawn.
 Server must be restarted for changes to take effect ttt_spy_flare_gun_shop                         0       // Whether the spy should have a flare gun be purchasable in the shop.
-Server must be restarted for changes to take effect ttt_spy_flare_gun_shop_rebuyable               0       // Whether the spy should be able to purchase the flare gun multiple times (requires "ttt_spy_flare_gun_shop" to be enabled).
+Server must be restarted for changes to take effect ttt_spy_flare_gun_shop_rebuyable               0       // Whether the spy should be able to purchase the flare gun multiple times (Requires "ttt_spy_flare_gun_shop" to be enabled).
 Server must be restarted for changes to take effect

 // ----------------------------------------